Research Promotion Policy

 9. Types of Intramural & Extra-mural Funding

-To initiate research activities of its young faculty members, the University provides seed money to research proposals approved by either the Research Committee, the Thesis Committee, or in case of Ph.D. the Departmental Research Committee.
+To initiate research activities and develop patentable technologies by its young faculty members., the University provides seed funds for research proposals approved by either the Institutional Research Committee, the Thesis Committee, or in case of Ph.D. the Research Advisory Committee (RAC).
 The purpose of the seed grant is to carry our preliminary research based on the expertise of the faculty and its progression into the next level.
-The money could be used for a research facility, equipment, manpower, software, travel and stationary etc. The University also provides administrative and other assistance to submit and defend research projects funded by external agencies.
-The quantum of funds under Seed Grant generally varies between Rs.
-20,000/- up to Rs.
-2.00 lakh.
+In many cases, it is purposed to continue the research work initiated by the faculty in his/her career path before joining the university.
+The funds could be used for developing the research facility in a specific domain, equipment, manpower, software, travel and stationery etc. The outcome of seed projects is expected to strengthen the research areas in different departments/schools of the university specially the emerging ones to meet the local, regional national needs.
+It is also to prepare in-house R & D to compete for extramural funding announced by the Government, semi-government and private agencies.
+The University facilitates administrative and other assistance to submit and defend research projects to be funded by external agencies.

 University encourages its faculty members to conduct collaborative research with their peers from reputed national and international Universities and Institutions.
 The University also signs Memorandum of Understanding (MoU) with prominent Universities and Research Institutions, for conducting joint research in the areas of common interest.